499602D2/tg-launchbot/README.md

 ![preview](notification.png)

 ## Features
 LaunchBot uses the LaunchLibrary2 API to fetch launch information on scheduled intervals.
-The bot provides multiple forms of information: launch notifications, information about upcoming flights, and a simple flight schedule showing  upcoming flights at a glance.
+The bot provides multiple forms of information: launch notifications, information about upcoming flights, and a simple flight schedule displaying upcoming flights at a glance.

 Other features include...
-- user-configurable notifications on
+- user-configurable notifications on a per-provider and per-country basis
-	- per-provider basis
-	- per-country basis
 - user-choosable notification times from 4 different options
 - mutable launches
 - notifications of launches being postponed